kustex/3d_house_project/README.md

 #### What:
 <p>Based on input coordinates (degrees minutes seconds) give me 3d plot of the place (currently only for part 13 on the NGI map: http://www.geopunt.be/catalogus/datasetfolder/5be63750-0f1c-46e2-b60f-479a2b6cbcc7).<br>
-The script was based on this part of Belgium, because we knew that our coach would only give coordinates of his house during the live presentation of the project.</p>
+The script was based on this part of Belgium, because we knew that our coach would only give coordinates of his house during the live presentation of the project.

 #### Why:
 This project was the first soloproject we got during the ai data operator bootcamp at BeCode.